theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 lang: en_GB
 ---

-### About

-The Report component enables data extraction from most standard and custom ABAP reports and SAP transactions.
-In general, report extraction is possible if the report returns a table-like structure in SAP.
-This is the case for many Classical or ALV reports such as RLT10010 (Evaluation of Movements per Storage type) or RKEB0601 (Display Line Items).

-{: .box-note }
-**Note:** The Report component requires installation of custom function module `Z_XTRACT_IS_REMOTE_REPORT` in your SAP system.
-Import this function module before proceeding.
-For detailed information, see [Install Report Custom Fuction Module](../sap-customizing/install-report-custom-function-module).
+The following section shows how to use the Report Component of Xtract for Alteryx. <br>
+For information on the basics of Xtract for Alteryx, refer to [Getting Started with Xtract for Alteryx](./getting-started).

-### General workflow for creating a report extraction
+### General Workflow for Creating a Report Extraction

-The following describes the most simple scenario of a workflow for creating a report extraction.
+The following steps describe the most simple workflow for creating a report extraction.
 Further tweaking may be required, see below. <br>

-When creating a new report extraction, start with executing the report in SAP.
+When creating a new report extraction, start by executing the report in SAP.
 Know the selections or variants when executing the report.
 Format the report layout/output in a way that it returns a table-like structure.
 Save the layout as a variant if possible.

-1. In the Report component, look up the ABAP report or transaction you want to extract, see [Look Up a Report or Transaction](#look-up-a-report-or-transaction)
+1. In the Report component, look up the ABAP report or transaction you want to extract, see [Look Up a Report or Transaction](#look-up-a-report-or-transaction).
-2. Select a variant or manually enter selections in the Selection Screen, see [Variants and Selections](#variants-and-selections)
+2. Select a variant or manually enter selections in the Selection Screen, see [Variants and Selections](#variants-and-selections).
-3. Automatically determine the report columns: Click **[Automatically detect columns]**.
-This executes the report.
-If the columns were automatically determined, column name, width and offset are listed in the columns section, see [Define Columns automatically](#define-columns-automatically)
+3. Detect the report columns automatically.
+If the columns are detected, column name, width and offset are listed in the columns section, see [Define Columns automatically](#define-columns-automatically).
-4. If step 3. returns a single field, the report columns could not be detected automatically.
+4. If step 3 returns a single field, the report columns can not be detected automatically.
 Set the report columns manually, see [Define Columns automatically](#define-columns-manually).

 ### Look Up a Report or Transaction